ARC-21-0408/400B_Cunningham/README.md

 # 400B_Cunningham (ASTR 400B)
-This Repository will be where I will storing all of my 400B homework/assignments.
+This repository will be where I will store all of my 400B homework/assignments.